Wednesday, January 7, 2021, 10:18 a.m.

 Can any pharmacy or clinic offer the COVID-19 vaccine?

-To receive and administer the coronavirus vaccine and supplies, providers must enroll in a federal vaccine distribution program, coordinated through the state immunization program (unless they are part of a national chain that registered directly with the CDC).
-The federal government will procure and distribute the vaccine and ancillary supplies at no cost to enrolled providers.
+To receive and administer the COVID-19 vaccine and supplies, providers must enroll in a federal vaccine distribution program, coordinated through the state immunization program (unless they are part of a national chain that registered directly with the CDC).
+The federal government will distribute the vaccine and ancillary supplies at no cost to enrolled providers.

 Walgreens and CVS Pharmacies have enrolled directly into the COVID-19 Vaccination program with CDC to receive federal vaccine allocations to vaccinate residents and workers in long term care facilities.